-Aloe 'Blue Elf' is a vigorous tight-clumping Aloe that grows up to 18 inches (45 cm) tall and up to 2 feet (60 cm) wide.
-It is a succulent with narrow upright gray-blue leaves that contrast well with spikes of orange flowers that appear mostly from early winter to early spring but can often have a stray bloom spike anytime in the year.
+Aloe 'Blue Elf' is a popular tight-clumping succulent that forms rosettes of upright gray-blue leaves with teeth along the margins.
+It grows up to 18 inches (45 cm) tall and spreads up to 2 feet (60 cm) wide.
+The leaves turn pinkish-red when stressed.
+Flowers are tubular, orange and appear on showy spikes, usually from early winter to early spring.

 How to Grow and Care

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.